OpenNative/open-native/README.md

 ## Thanks to

-- **[Nathan Walker](https://github.com/NathanWalker/)**: For helping us time to time around the NativeScript CLI, Hooks & project setup.
+- **[Nathan Walker](https://github.com/NathanWalker/)**: For helping us time and time again with the NativeScript CLI, hooks, and project setup.
-- **[Igor Randjelovic](https://github.com/rigor789)**: For the project logo.
+- **[Igor Randjelovic](https://github.com/rigor789)**: For the stunning project logo.
+- **[Osei Fortune](https://github.com/triniwiz)**: For his expert help with the NativeScript Android runtime.
+- **[Eduardo Speroni](https://github.com/edusperoni/)**: For his expert help with v8 as we take on JSI.
 - **[NativeScript Community](https://discord.com/invite/RgmpGky9GR)**: For being awesome day after day.
-It's hard to name everyone who helped us & encouraged us to accomplish this.
+It's hard to name everyone who helped us and encouraged us to accomplish this.
-- **[React Native](https://github.com/facebook/react-native)**: Me & Jamie both have a React Native background, we have learned a lot from them.
-This wouldn't have been possible without React Native & the communities around it.
+- **[React Native](https://github.com/facebook/react-native)**: We both have a background in React Native and were able to learn a lot from it.
+This wouldn't have been possible without React Native and the communities around it.

 [^webpack]: See [packages/core/README.md](packages/core/README.md) for instructions.